Craiting/bikerace/README.md

 ### Running the program
 To start the GUI and the program type ```python capture.py```

+To get the program to properly import the csv files you should run the simulator from the simulator folder that I copied into this project.

 #### Add Observer and Subscribe
 Enter a name in the text field above the add observer button then click the button.
 This will create a big screen observer.
 To subscribe to a racer you can either